 At the time he became the General Secretary the union was known as the Operative Plasterers Society and with his connections from his days fighting was able to form branches in Cork, Carlow, Leix, Mullingar, Mallow, Wexford and Clonmel among many others.
 He was militant in his defence of the craft as many retired plasterers would confirm today.
 He retired in 1973 and died in 1979.
 The name lives on in the union today with Brian Doyle a nephew of Gerard Doyle who is a prominent member of the National Executive Council.

-The members of the Limerick branch have also a long history of their militant defence of the craft and workers rights as many of the journey men of the day would have been involved in the Limerick Soviet.
-Our branch in Limerick is contained in the Mechanics Institute which is the only working Mechanics Institute left in the British Isles.
+The members of the Mid-West branch have a long history of militant defence of the craft and workers rights as many of the journeymen of the day would have been involved in the Limerick Soviet.

 Past General Secretaries.

 Union oldtimer quits at 77